 3. Use Nutritional Yeast

 It might sound scary, but this is an excellent cheese replacer and even tastes much better than many vegan cheese products.
 Nutritional yeast tastes just like cheese, so sprinkle it anywhere you desire that flavor.
-It’s also high in protein, and is often fortified with Vitamin B12 for extra energy and nutrition.
-Best of all, it’s casein-free, unlike dairy-based cheeses that promote addiction and are hard-to-digest.
+It’s also high in protein and is often fortified with Vitamin B12 for extra energy and nutrition.
+Best of all, it’s casein-free, unlike dairy-based cheeses that promote addiction and are hard to digest.

 4. Don’t Be Afraid to Try New Things

 Dairy-free items might be new to you, but don’t be afraid to try new things.
-You’d be surprised to see how much dairy-free eating can both satisfy your belly and your taste buds.
+You’d be surprised to see how much dairy-free eating can satisfy both your belly and your taste buds.
 Always be willing to give new things a shot whenever you can, especially when they have so many benefits behind them.